jrruethe/jrruethe.github.io/source/_posts/2015-04-23-bitcoin-paper-wallets.markdown

  - Portrait: 2.75in x 1.75in (Smaller than a standard business card)
  - QR Codes: 1in x 1in (About the size of a quarter)

+---
 ### Protecting your paper wallet

-Paper wallets are extremely vulnerable to water!
+Paper wallets are extremely vulnerable to water.
 Consider laminating your paper wallet for extra protection.
 An alternative could be to vaccuum seal it using a Foodsaver Vaccuum Sealer.
 At the very least, you should keep the paper wallet in a ziplock bag.

+{% img center ./03.png %}

-Paper wallets are also extremely vulnerable to fire!
+Paper wallets are also extremely vulnerable to fire.
 However, there is not much you can do about this other than keeping multiple backups in different physical locations, such as a safety deposit box.

+>
 Remember, if you lose your paper wallet, or it is damaged, you lose all the coins stored at that address!

+---
 ### How to properly create a paper wallet

 Paper wallets need to be created offline on a secure machine.
 For this tutorial, I will be using a [Tails](https://tails.boum.org/) Live CD.
 Grab the ISO and burn it to a disk.